Posts by tag

 Just because winter is approaching does not mean you have to hang up your yak and paddle until spring.
-Of course it’s your choice if you want to hunker down this winter with a cup of hot chocolate and a Charles Dickens classic (and if that is your decision then might I suggest our recent post on storing your kayak?), but I know there is a large group of you out there who won’t let a little cold stop you from your favorite outdoor activities.
-It is for that reason that I wanted to help you out with a little advice from our expert staff at ACK on how to extend that paddling season straight through Mother Nature’s coldest mood, and it starts and ends in your closet.
+Of course it’s your choice if you want to hunker down this winter with a cup of hot chocolate and a Charles Dickens classic because, (and if that is your decision then might I suggest our recent post on storing your kayak?

 As winter sets in and water starts to turn solid, many paddlers will be hanging up their paddling gear until spring.
 For others, the cold is just another challenge to overcome before getting on the water.

 There’s Lots of Options When it Comes to Cold Weather Paddling Summertime paddling apparel is easy.
 Throw on a lightweight t-shirt (or don’t), a swimsuit, a pair of water shoes and you’re set.